 The 2018 Words Aloud team is listed below in alphabetical order, and you can read about the history of our festival here.

 Terry Burns is a writer, visual artist and arts administrator who was Owen Sound Poet Laureate from 2013-2015.
 From 2011 to 2013 she was co-ordinator of the Words Aloud Spoken Word and Storytelling Festival and is now pleased to be acting in the capacity of Artistic Director.
 As Poet Laureate she edited Mix Well: A Poetry Anthology (Ginger Press, 2015), which featured the work of 38 writers from Grey and Bruce counties.
 Her first full-length book of poetry, the quality of light, was also published by the Ginger Press in 2015.
 From 2013 to 2015, Terry was also the manager of the SweetWater Music Festival, and prior to that worked in administration for the Durham Art Gallery.
 She is a member of the Walters Falls Group of Artists and sings with the Paisley Concert Choir.

 Tanya Coulter, mother of two lovely children, lives on an organic farm with her husband near Durham with cows, horses, ducks and chickens.
-She works as the Aboriginal Healing and Wellness Co-Facilitator and assists with the Aboriginal Prenatal Nutrition Program at M’wikwedong Native Cultural Resource Center in Owen Sound.
+She works as one of two Aboriginal Healing and Wellness Program Co-ordinators and assists with the Aboriginal Prenatal Nutrition Program at M’wikwedong Native Cultural Resource Center in Owen Sound.
 She holds a BA in Literature and Cultural Studies and an MA in Canadian Heritage Development Studies, with special emphasis on Storytelling and Education.
 She is happy to be involved in organizing the Words Aloud children’s program this year.